-Continuous glucose monitoring (CGM) systems have great potential for real-time assessment of glycaemic variation in patients with hepatic glycogen storage disease (GSD).
+Continuous glucose monitoring (CGM) systems have great potential for real-time assessment of glycemic variation in patients with hepatic glycogen storage disease (GSD).
 However, detailed descriptions and in-depth analysis of CGM data from hepatic GSD patients during interventions are scarce.
 This is a retrospective in-depth analysis of CGM parameters, acquired in a continuous, real-time fashion describing glucose management in 15 individual GSD patients.
 CGM subsets are obtained both in-hospital and at home, upon nocturnal dietary intervention (n = 1), starch loads (n = 11) and treatment of GSD Ib patients with empagliflozin (n = 3).
-Descriptive CGM parameters, and parameters reflecting glycaemic variation and glycaemic control are considered useful CGM outcome parameters.
-Furthermore, the combination of first and second order derivatives, cumulative sum and Fourier analysis identified both subtle and sudden changes in glucose management, hence aiding assessment of dietary and medical interventions.
+Descriptive CGM parameters, and parameters reflecting glycemic variation and glycemic control are considered useful CGM outcome parameters.
+Furthermore, the combination of first and second order derivatives, cumulative sum and Fourier analysis identified both subtle and sudden changes in glucose management; hence, aiding assessment of dietary and medical interventions.
 CGM data interpolation for nocturnal intervals reduced confounding by physical activity and diet.
-Based on these analyses we conclude that in-depth CGM analysis can be a powerful tool to assess glucose management and optimize treatment in individual hepatic GSD patients.
-This article is protected by copyright.
-All rights reserved.
+Based on these analyses, we conclude that in-depth CGM analysis can be a powerful tool to assess glucose management and optimize treatment in individual hepatic GSD patients.